Precision Limits in Quantum Metrology with Open Quantum Systems: A primer on open quantum system evolutions

 where $\Lambda_{t_3\leftarrow t_2}$ is a completely positive and trace preserving map, describes a Markovian evolution.
 The latter definition states that iff the evolution is Markovian, it holds that for any two states $\rho$ and $\sigma$

 where $||A||_1 = \tr{\sqrt{AA^\dagger}}$ is the trace norm.
+This notion of non-Markovianity is often associated with a backflow of information from the environment to the open system.
 We stress that these definitions are not equivalent.
-However, in both cases, the so called time-inhomogeneous evolution defined by always positive but time dependent rates in the Lindblad master equation, is counted as Markovian.
-Non-Markovianity on the other hand is often associated with a backflow of information from the environment to the open system.
-On the level of the Lindblad master equation, this corresponds to rates $\gamma_r(t)$ which are allowed to be negative, at least for some $t$.
+However, in both cases, the so called time-inhomogeneous evolution defined by always positive but time dependent rates in the master equation, is counted as Markovian.
+Consequently, non-Markovianity corresponds to rates $\gamma_r(t)$ which are allowed to be negative, at least for some $t$.
 Crucially, this will violate both criteria.
-To this end we want to emphasize that the specific definition of non-Markovianity, apart from the semigroup composition law, does not play any role for the interpretation of the results presented in this review.
+To this end we want to emphasize that the specific definition of non-Markovianity, apart from the semigroup composition law, does not play any role for the interpretation of the results presented in this tutorial.